CP Factor Model for Dynamic Tensors: A tensor factor model with a CP low rank structure

-where $\bF_t={\rm diag}(f_{1t},\ldots,f_{rt})$, and $\bA_1=(\ba_{11},\ldots, \ba_{r1})$ and $\bA_2=(\ba_{12},\ldots, \ba_{r2})$ are matrices formed by the column vectors of $\ba_{ik}$'s.
-There are three major differences between TFM-tucker and TFM-cp.
-First, TFM-tucker suffers a severe identification problem, as the model does not change if $\cF_t$ is replaced by $\cF_t\times_k \bR$ and $\bA_k$ replaced by $\bA_k\bR^{-1}$ for any invertible $r_k\times r_k$ matrix $\bR$.
-For $K=2$ case, $\bX_t=(\bA_1\bR_1^{-1})(\bR_1\bF_t\bR_2^\top)(\bA_2\bR_2^{-1})^\top+\bE_t$ are all equivalent.
-Such ambiguity makes it difficult to find an `optimal' representation of the model, which often lead to {\it ad hoc} and convenient representations that are difficult to interpret \citep{Bekker1986, Neudecker1990, bai2014identification, bai2015identification}.
-On the other hand, TFM-cp is uniquely defined, up to sign changes, under an ordering of signal strength $w_1>w_2>\ldots> w_r$.
+where $\bF_t={\rm diag}(f_{1t},\ldots,f_{rt})$, and $\bA_1=(\ba_{11},\ldots, \ba_{r1})$ and $\bA_2=(\ba_{12},\ldots, \ba_{r2})$ are matrices with the column vectors being $\ba_{ik}$'s.
+There are four major differences between TFM-tucker and TFM-cp.
+First, TFM-tucker suffers from a severe identification problem, as the model remains equivalent if $\cF_t$ is replaced by $\cF_t\times_k \bR$ and $\bA_k$ replaced by $\bA_k\bR^{-1}$ for any invertible $r_k\times r_k$ matrix $\bR$.
+For the $K=2$ case, $\bX_t=(\bA_1\bR_1^{-1})(\bR_1\bF_t\bR_2^\top)(\bA_2\bR_2^{-1})^\top+\bE_t$ are all equivalent under TFM-tucker.
+Such ambiguity makes it difficult to find an `optimal' representation of the model, which often leads to {\it ad hoc} and convenient representations that are difficult to interpret \citep{Bekker1986, Neudecker1990, bai2014identification, bai2015identification}.
+On the other hand, TFM-cp is uniquely defined up to sign changes, under an ordering of the signal strengths $w_1\ge w_2\ge \ldots\ge w_r$.
 As a result, the interpretation of the model becomes much easier.
-Second, although TFM-cp can be rewritten as a TFM-tucker with a diagonal core latent tensor consisting of the individual $f_{it}$'s, such a representation is almost impossible to arrive due to the identification problem of TFM-tucker, especially if one adopts the popular representation that the loading matrices $\bA_k$ are orthonormal.
-In TFM-cp, the loading vectors $\{\ba_{ik}, 1\le i\le r\}$ are also not necessarily orthogonal vectors.
-For $K=2$, requiring $\bA_1\bR_1^{-1}$ and $\bA_2\bR_2^{-1}$ to be orthonormal in TFM-cp makes the corresponding factor process $\bR_1\bF_t\bR_2^\top$ non-diagonal, with $r^2$ heavily correlated components, rather than $r$ uncorrelated components.
-Third, TFM-cp separates the factor processes into a set of univariate time series, which enjoys great advantages in ease of modeling the dynamic with vast repository of linear and nonlinear options, as well as testing of the component series.
-Lastly, TFM-cp is often much more parsimonious due to its restrictions, while enjoys great flexibility.
+Second, although TFM-cp can be rewritten in the form of \eqref{eq:tucker-model} with a {\it diagonal} core latent tensor consisting of the individual $f_{it}$'s, it is not under a typical Tucker form since TFM-tucker typically adopts the representation that the loading matrices $\bA_k$'s are orthonormal, due to its identification problem.
+In TFM-cp, the loading vectors $\{\ba_{ik}, 1\le i\le r\}$ are not necessarily orthogonal vectors.
+In the $K=2$ example in \eqref{eq:tucker2}, if we find rotation matrices $\bR_1$ and $\bR_2$ so that $\bA_1\bR_1^{-1}$ and $\bA_2\bR_2^{-1}$ are orthonormal, then the corresponding core factor process in \eqref{eq:tucker2} becomes $\bR_1\bF_t\bR_2^\top$, no longer diagonal and with $r^2$ heavily correlated components, rather than $r$ uncorrelated components.
+Third, TFM-cp separates the factor processes into a set of univariate time series, which enjoys great advantages over the tensor-valued factor processes in TFM-tucker.
+Modelling univeriate time series are much easier and more flexible due to the vast repository of linear and nonlinear options.
+Lastly, TFM-cp is often much more parsimonious due to its restrictions, while enjoying great flexibility.
 Note that TFM-tucker is also a special case of TFM-cp, as it can be written as a sum of $r=r_1\ldots r_K$ rank-one tensors, albeit with many repeated loading vectors.
-In applications, TFM-cp uses a much small $r$. \end{rmk}
+With its condensed formulation, in practical applications, the number of factors $r$ needed under TFM-cp is typically much smaller than the total number $r_1\ldots r_K$ of factors needed in TFM-tucker. \end{rmk}